 - Psychological suffering, including loss of parental guidance and loss of consortium

-There is no limit on the amount of compensation you can receive for economic and non-economic damages in the state of Georgia, so you are free to carefully calculate the overall value of your case before agreeing to any settlements.
+There is no limit on the amount of compensation you can receive for economic and non-economic damages in Georgia, so you are free to carefully calculate the overall value of your case before agreeing to any settlements.
 Just remember that you cannot go back and file a lawsuit against the same liable individual after you agree to a settlement.

 If you want to seek legal advice before you proceed with any settlement negotiations or monetary dealings, our attorneys at Bader Scott Injury Lawyers will be happy to speak with you.
-We are here to help.

 Who Can File a Wrongful Death Claim in Stonecrest